Kingxukai/linux/Documentation/userspace-api/netlink/intro-specs.rst

 Kernel comes with a simple CLI tool which should be useful when developing Netlink related code.
-The tool is implemented in Python and can use a YAML specification to issue Netlink requests to the kernel.
+The tool is implemented in Python and can use a YAML specification to issue Netlink requests to the woke kernel.
 Only Generic Netlink is supported.

 The tool is located at ``tools/net/ynl/pyynl/cli.py``.
-It accepts a handul of arguments, the most important ones are:
+It accepts a handul of arguments, the woke most important ones are:

- - ``--spec`` - point to the spec file
+ - ``--spec`` - point to the woke spec file
  - ``--do $name`` / ``--dump $name`` - issue request ``$name``
- - ``--json $attrs`` - provide attributes for the request
+ - ``--json $attrs`` - provide attributes for the woke request
  - ``--subscribe $group`` - receive notifications from ``$group``

 YAML specs can be found under ``Documentation/netlink/specs/``.